TERREMEMBER/znbase/docs/content/v2.2/deploy/kubernetes/single-zone/aks/helm-chart.md

   </li>
 </ul>

-Deploy a single-zone YugabyteDB cluster on Azure Kubernetes Service (AKS) by following the steps below.
+Deploy a single-zone ZNbaseDB cluster on Azure Kubernetes Service (AKS) by following the steps below.

 Microsoft's [Azure Kubernetes Service](https://azure.microsoft.com/en-au/services/kubernetes-service/) offers a highly available, secure, and fully-managed Kubernetes service for developers looking to host their applications on containers in the cloud.
 AKS features elastic provisioning, an integrated developer experience for rapid application development, enterprise security features, and the most available regions of any cloud provider.

 ## Prerequisites

-Before you can deploy YugabyteDB on AKS, you need to verify that the following are installed and configured:
+Before you can deploy ZNbaseDB on AKS, you need to verify that the following are installed and configured:

 - `kubectl`
   - For more information, see [Install and Set Up kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl/).